I am basing this short series on a belief about wellness which I have long held, that meeting your needs is key to recovery.

 Wellness awaits each of us.
-We choose the time.
+We choose the time once we start to choose our own needs as part of our healing.

 Wellness awaits each of us.
 Why is that some people don’t choose it?